-A cargo manifest will also be required by both by both customs and immigration if any items or articles are to be unloaded or loaded.
+A cargo manifest will also be required by both customs and immigration if any items or articles are to be unloaded or loaded.

-FBOs charges will be in addition too many of these fees.
+FBO charges will be in addition to these fees.

-The FBOs on Providenciales offer JetA and 100LL Avga.
+The FBOs on Providenciales offer JetA and 100LL Avgas.
 Prices are similar at both FBOs and quite reasonable when compared regionally.

 On Providenciales, private and public (when available) aircraft parking is offered.
-Hanger space is not available.
+Hanger space in a single hanger is available from Business Aviation.
 Varying fees apply.

 Public parking may be arranged at the other airports in the Turks and Caicos.

-Providenciales has two fixed-base operators (FBO) each with onsite immigration and customs personnel.
-Both have newly-constructed and separate terminals and aprons from the main Providenciales International Airport (PLS).
+Providenciales has three fixed-base operators (FBO), each with onsite immigration and customs personnel.
+All have newly-constructed and separate terminal buildings and aprons from the main Providenciales International Airport (PLS).

-Amenities at both FBOs include the full range of aircraft services (including fuel, ground power unit (GPU), potable water and lavatory services), general and crew lounges and concierge services.
+Amenities at both FBOs include the full range of aircraft services (including fuel, ground power unit (GPU), potable water, and lavatory services), general and crew lounges, catering, and concierge services.

-It’s easy to arrange taxis, car rentals, accommodation and dining on Providenciales with the FBOs as they closely work with many local businesses.
-Car rental agencies are located near to each of the FBOs.
+It’s easy to arrange taxis, car rentals, a hotel or resort, and dining on Providenciales with the FBOs as they closely work with many local businesses.
+Car rental agencies are located near each of the FBOs.